Engineering Perspectives

 What some see as a weakness, others see as a strength.
 There are two big properties when dealing with metals that cannot coexist.
 The stronger and harder a metal is, the more brittle and less ductile it is.
 That means that while it may hold more weight, it won't bend before breaking.
 In many cases the metal will just fracture, and there's the end of it.
 Ductile materials can hold on long after they have yielded to the pressure.

-In everyday life there's some stress involved.
+Mechanics of Solids: In everyday life there's some stress involved.
 Mechanics of Solids is the study of stresses, tensions, compressions, shears, torsions, and other forces in different materials.
 It analyzes the strengths and weaknesses of each material and determines if the material is strong enough for the job at hand.

 Know your weaknesses, and counterbalance them.
 Concrete is an extremely strong material under compressive loads.
 Build a column out of concrete and it can withstand great forces pushing downward -- but come at it from the side and it'll fracture easily.
 Or even more threatening, apply a tension force to both sides and the concrete will pull apart.
 Concrete hates tension.
 So why are bridges built out of it?
 Because the concrete doesn't do the job alone.
 Steel does very well in tension.
 Pull it apart and it can withstand huge tension forces, especially compared to concrete.
 Put it in compression, however, and the concrete will last longer.
 If you mix the two materials together the steel will carry the tension forces and the concrete will carry the compressive forces.
 Concrete bridges have bars of reinforcement steel at the bottom of each beam, the spot where the tension builds.
 Some bridges even use prefabricated prestressed concrete beams, which means that the steel is put in tension, then the concrete poured around it.
 When the concrete dries the tension forces are released, causing the steel to release some of it's tension forces by putting the concrete into compression.
 The two materials complement each other well.
 Yet the steel is only placed where it is needed.
 Steel isn't applied to the entire beam, only to the bottom.
 Know your weaknesses, know them well, and counteract them only as necessary.